their ECOLOGICAL INTERACTIONS

 If you do the Fermentation presentation, it should precede the study of Photosynthesis (which produces oxygen), then present Respiration (which requires oxygen).
-This recapitulates the likely sequence for how these processes evolved (see The Evolution of Bioenergetics, below).
+This recapitulates the logical sequence for how these processes may have evolved, according to a long-popular idea of going from simple to complex (see The Evolution of Bioenergetics, below).

 This demonstration comes after we have worked with both photosynthesis and respiration.
 It serves as a nice review of some basic concepts, and brings an ecological perspective to bioenergetics.